Drospirenone/ethinylestradiol/levomefolic acid: Dosage and use

 Each box, as supplied by the manufacturer, contains three blister packs of 28 tablets packaged in individual boxes.
-Each blister pack of 28 tablets contains 24 pink active pills containing drospirenone 3 mg, ethinylestradiol 20 mcg, and levomefolate calcium 0.451 mg and four light orange inactive pills containing of levomefolate calcium 0.451 mg.
+Each blister pack of 28 tablets contains 24 pink active pills containing drospirenone 3 mg, ethinylestradiol 20 mcg, and levomefolate calcium 0.451 mg and four light orange inactive pills containing levomefolate calcium 0.451 mg.

 One tablet is taken by mouth at the same time every day.
 The failure rate may increase when pills are missed or taken incorrectly.
 Single missed pills should be taken as soon as remembered.
 It is important to know that when experiencing stomach upset in the form of diarrhea or vomiting (within 3–4 hours of taking), backup contraception methods should be utilized to account for possible absorption failure.

 Side effects

 Adverse reactions commonly reported by combined oral contraceptive users are irregular uterine bleeding, nausea, breast tenderness, and headache.

 Interactions

 Decreased efficacy

 Drugs or herbal products that induce certain enzymes, including CYP3A4, may decrease the effectiveness of COCs or increase breakthrough bleeding.
 Some drugs or herbal products that may decrease the effectiveness of hormonal contraceptives include phenytoin, barbiturates, carbamazepine, bosentan, felbamate, griseofulvin, oxcarbazepine, rifampicin, topiramate and products containing St. John’s wort.
 Interactions between oral contraceptives and other drugs may lead to breakthrough bleeding and/or contraceptive failure.”
 “Use an alternative method of contraception or a back-up method when enzyme inducers are used with COCs, and to continue back-up contraception for 28 days after discontinuing the enzyme inducer to ensure contraceptive reliability.CYP3A4 inhibitors such as itraconazole or ketoconazole may increase plasma hormone levels.”